 Also, aggregates aren’t maintenance items.
 They mostly sit there until called upon.
 Indexes are very similar to aggregates but are pointers for the database to find things more quickly.
 Indexes also make a lot of sense.

 The Major Problems with Steve Lucas’ Comments

 So there are three major problems with Steve Lucas’ explanation here of RDBMS systems.

-- It proposes that Oracle is the only database vendors that use indexes, MOLAP, aggregates, etc..
+- It proposes that Oracle is the only database vendor that uses indexes, MOLAP, aggregates, etc..